RaphMad/framemeister_scaling/README.md

 # Integer scaling:

 - (+)
+  - Integer scale - pixels are exactly represented
   - Keeps aspect ratio
-  - Integer scale - pixels are exactly represented
 - (-)
-  - Either hides some rows in the top/bottom overlay area or has to use a letterbox
+  - Either hides some lines in the top/bottom overlay area or has to use a letterbox
   - Hard to setup